-- Unlike with other forms of credit, you own the car while paying off the loan so if you got into financial difficulties you could sell it.
-To be on the safe side, check with the lender that this would be the case before taking out the loan.
+- Unlike with some other forms of car finance, you own the car while paying off the loan so if you got into financial difficulties you could sell it.

 Cons of personal loans

-If you’re planning to borrow just under £3000 or just under £5,000, it may be worth borrowing a little extra in order to get a cheaper rate.
+If you’re planning to borrow just under £3,000, it might be worth borrowing a little extra in order to get a cheaper rate.

-- You may need to wait for the money to come through, although some lenders make funds available almost immediately.
+- You might need to wait for the money to come through, although some lenders make funds available almost immediately.

 If you’re comparing loans online, make sure you check them on a few different comparison sites.
 Here are some suggestions: